Minor league football (gridiron): Indoor American football

 The high cost of supporting an entire roster of professional players and stadium fees led to an indoor variation with the launch of the Arena Football League (AFL) in 1987.
 In its heyday, the it functioned as de facto minor league to the NFL, as six NFL team owners—Atlanta Falcons, Dallas Cowboys, Denver Broncos, Detroit Lions, New Orleans Saints and Tennessee Titans—had purchased teams in the AFL, and many players and coaches made the transition between leagues.
 On February 8, 1999, the NFL also purchased, but never exercised, an option to buy a major interest in the AFL.
-As of 2023, the Indoor Football League (IFL) has a player personnel partnership with the XFL, to function as their de facto minor league.
+Currently, the Indoor Football League (IFL) has a player personnel partnership with the XFL and later with the UFL, to function as their de facto minor league.
+The UFL has also recruited from Arena Football One (AF1).

-Prior to the first AFL's collapse in 2008, the league had its own minor developmental league called af2, which never actually .functioned as a farm system but it dissolved after the 2009 season amid financial problems rooted in the 2007–2008 financial crisis, and several of its teams joined the second AFL, which began play in 2010.
+Prior to the first AFL's collapse in 2008, the league had its own minor developmental league called af2, which never actually functioned as a farm system, and was used to test potential new markets (or growing the game to markets that could not sustain an AFL team) and rule changes, but it dissolved after the 2009 season amid financial problems rooted in the 2008 financial crisis and several of its teams joined the second AFL, which began play in 2010.

 Today, the indoor variation of football also has an unofficial minor-league hierarchy, although no major indoor league exists currently after the second AFL went bankrupt in 2019.
 Pro leagues pay varying salaries on a per-game basis, while the high-level leagues also provide housing, health insurance, and two meals per day to players during the season.

-The categories are more fluid than the outdoor variation, but usually determined by per-game salaries and arena size:
+The categories are more fluid than the outdoor variation, but usually determined by per-game salaries, geographic footprint and arena size: